 I earned my Master of Science in Oriental Medicine from Southwest Acupuncture College in Boulder, CO in 2010.
 This four year graduate program consisted of over 3050 hours including 1140 of those hours being clinical experience.
 I am nationally board certified by the NCCAOM as a Diplomate of Oriental Medicine (Acupuncture & Chinese Herbology).
 I am currently licensed to practice Acupuncture by the state of Alaska.
+I was previously licensed by the state of Florida and practiced in the upper and middle Florida Keys from 2010-2016.
 Prior to becoming a practitioner of Chinese Medicine, I earned a Bachelor of Science in Exercise Science from the University of South Alabama.
 Previously, I worked in the areas of cardiac and pulmonary rehabilitation, corporate fitness and wellness programming and physical therapy.
 My clinical experience includes specialties in Women's Health (OB/GYN), Pain Management, Complementary Oncology Care, and Pediatrics.
 I practice a gentle style of Japanese acupuncture combined with therapeutic bodywork and Chinese Herbal Medicine.

 My goal is to provide quality holistic medical care.
 Healing takes place naturally via acupuncture, herbal medicine, bodywork, nutritional therapy, and mind/body movement.

 "The doctor of the future will give no medicine, but will interest their patients in the care of the human frame, diet and in the cause and prevention of disease." ~Thomas Edison

 I care about your well being and will provide you with guidance, knowledge, and the tools needed for obtaining and maintaining health and wellness.

 "Acupuncture, healing the world one needle at a time."

 $2000 Per Person Based on Single Occupancy Includes…